HenryQuan/HabitApp/docs/diary_henry.md

 Now, only `History` left.
 I am still thinking about it and I don't know how to add it yet.
 When a habit ends, it should push to `History` and add `curr` to `history`.
 `curr` becomes null and `History` should push to `Home` to start a new habit.
 However, the user has done one.
 Maybe it is better to wait for the next day?
+Yes, I have decided to let the user wait for one day.
+The habit will be added to `History` if the user uses the app the next day or after that.
+Animation will be shown and current habit will be added to history.
+I will leave it for tomorrow because I have done enough today.

 # 27/02/2020
 Theme in `HomePage` is now working properly.
 It was broken because `Stack` and `AppBar`.